Gaareth/svelte-books/README.md

 - statistics page
 - books read over time or github like graph
 - per month, year, day etc
+- min/avg/max time for started reading to finished. similarly for to-read to started or finished?

 - fix last month selector when is january?
 - fix optionaldate unique